rbi-international/GenerativeAI_Multimodal_LLMs/README.md

 ---

-**This implementation represents 40+ hours of additional development beyond the course material, solving real-world challenges and creating educational value for the AI community.**
+**This implementation represents 40+ hours of additional development beyond the [original course material](https://www.udemy.com/course/generative-ai-with-ai-agents-mcp-for-developers/), solving real-world challenges and creating educational value for the AI community.**

+**🎓 Course Credit:** Special thanks to **DS with Bappy** for the excellent foundational course that inspired this enhanced implementation!